JarrodJ83/AE.NativeCodingChallenge/README.md

    - Concept or element that was unfamiliar or unexpected

+      - SQL project threw mew off at first.
+Haven't used one in quite a long time and mainly used it for schema.
+      - All the manual binary serialization code was unexpected.
+This is the first time I have seen anyone leverage SQL CLR to run c# on SQL Server in practice.

    - Constructive review or recommended improvement

+      - I like that the challenge had you track down a bug and fix it.
+      - I appreciate the transparency in using code from your actual system!
+      - Would be great to explain a bit more how this library is called from application layer to give a bit more context

    - Opportunity or future enhancement

+      - Adding docker support and a way to leverage this in SQL so that you can see it in action would be really cool!